GoDaddy Review: Is GoDaddy a good web hosting company? Are they worth the price? and what’s up with their confusing money-back policy?

 The initial intro year of your GoDaddy service will probably be great (assuming you do not need to test out that money-back guarantee).

-But additional years will cost you much more than other web hosting companies will charge, for less features.
+But additional years will cost you much more than other web hosting companies will charge, for fewer features.

 There are simply too many other excellent web hosts out there that provide the same (or better) functionality, with of the hidden charges.